NEWO-J/jonahowen.com/content/blog/honeypot-in-the-cloud.md

 It is suprising how much traffic can hit a honeypot in just 24 hours..
 This weekend, I hosted Cowrie inside a AWS LightSail instance with a public IP and exposed SSH service, all logs got forwarded to my Splunk server for analysis.

+### How It Works
+I've been wanting to get more blue team experience under my belt, so I thought "why not learn with the real deal?" and I set up a honeypot using AWS lightsail connected to Splunk.
+Cost breakdown:

 ### 8:27 AM - Starting the Honeypot

 ### 8:59 AM - First Contact